ADEA/Colgate-Palmolive Co. Allied Dental Educators Fellowship

 This fellowship provides support to participate in one of two opportunities which are available during alternate years:

-- During odd years (2017, 2019, 2021, etc.)—two recipients will be awarded a fellowship of $2,000 for tuition, travel and fees associated with the ADEA Allied Dental Faculty Leadership Development Program (ADEA ADFLDP).
+- During odd years (2021, 2023, etc.)—two allied dental faculty members will be awarded a fellowship of $2,000 for tuition, travel and fees associated with the ADEA Allied Dental Faculty Leadership Development Program (ADEA ADFLDP).
 To qualify to attend the ADEA ADFLDP, applicants must complete

-- During even years (2018, 2020, 2022, etc.)—one recipient will spend the fellowship at the ADEA office.
-The fellow receives a stipend of $4,000 to cover travel and expenses for the cumulative three-month experience in Washington, DC.
+- During even years (2020, 2022, etc.)—one allied dental educator will be awarded a stipend of $4,000 to pursue a fellowship at the ADEA office in Washington, D.C. (one or two trips to D.C. required).
 The fellow’s institution continues to provide

 salary support for the duration of the experience.
 While working with ADEA staff during even years, the fellow will work on issues such as: